Rehash

 Jasher 20:15-17

-And on that night there was a great outcry in the land of the Philistines, and the inhabitants of the land saw the figure of a man standing with a drawn sword in his hand, and he smote the inhabitants of the land with the sword, yes he continued to smite them.
-And the angel of the Lord smote the whole land of the Philistines on that night, and there was a great confusion on that night and on the following morning.
-And every womb was closed, and all their issues and the hand of the Lord was upon them on account of Sarah, wife of Abraham, whom Abimelech had taken.
+That night, a great outcry arose in the land of the Philistines.
+The people saw a figure of a man with a drawn sword standing, and he struck the people of the land continuously.
+The angel of the Lord struck the entire Philistine region that night, causing great confusion then and into the next morning.
+Every womb was closed, and all bodily functions were afflicted.
+The hand of the Lord was against them because of Sarah, Abraham’s wife, whom Abimelech had taken.

 King Abimelech shares his dream